lachlanmacphee/aisle/README.md

-# Aisle - Automated Grocery Ordering
+# aisle - Automated Grocery Ordering

-Aisle provides an HTTP server for ordering groceries from your supermarket, with HTTP endpoints for 2FA handling and shopping list submission.
+aisle provides an HTTP server for ordering groceries from your supermarket, with HTTP endpoints for 2FA handling and shopping list submission.
 Currently, only Woolworths in Australia is supported, but the architecture allows for easy addition of other supermarkets if you wish to contribute another.

 ## Features